-We hope to do that in a number of ways.
-First, we have prepared a series of discussion papers with questions for you to consider answering.
-Each paper describes the program under review and is followed by a summary of our desktop review findings, the results of our discussions, and the input of departmental officials.
-There is also a separate paper that examines access to capital issues and solutions for Indigenous commercial enterprises to consider.
-These papers are posted on this website and will be provided to Indigenous groups and communities through our organizations and those of governments and other partners.
+We did this in a number of ways.
+First, we prepared a series of discussion papers with questions for you to consider answering.
+Each paper described the program under review and was followed by a summary of our desktop review findings, the results of our discussions, and the input of departmental officials.
+There was also a separate paper which examines access to capital issues and solutions.
+These papers were posted on this website and provided to Indigenous groups and communities through our organizations and those of governments and other partners.

-Second, we will be meeting face-to-face with Indigenous communities and groups in program-specific workshops and various engagement sessions over a number of months.
-These activities will take place across Canada, including in the north.
+Second, we met face-to-face with Indigenous communities and groups across Canada in program-specific workshops and various engagement sessions over two phases.
+This includes across Canada’s North.

-Third, we will keep multiple channels of communication open for Indigenous Peoples, communities and groups to feel welcome to share their views, to be able to ask questions, and to engage us in the future direction of their fisheries and oceans programs.
+Third, we kept multiple channels of communication open for Indigenous peoples, communities and groups to feel welcome to share their views, to be able to ask questions, and to engage us in the future direction of their fisheries and oceans programs.
 This includes social media (Facebook and Twitter), email, telephone and postal mail.

-Indigenous Peoples are equal partners with Canada in the management and use of fisheries, aquaculture, oceans, habitat and aquatic resources.
-It is important that Indigenous People, communities, groups and organizations use every opportunity to set the direction of federal programs which involve First Nations, Inuit, and Métis.
+Indigenous peoples are equal partners in the management and use of fisheries, aquaculture, oceans, habitat and aquatic resources.
+It is important that Indigenous people, communities, groups and organizations use every opportunity to set the direction of federal programs which involve First Nations, Inuit, and Métis.